Invariant measures concentrated on countable structures: Existence of invariant measures

-The following lemma makes precise the sense in which the invariance of $m^\infty$ (under the action of $\sym$) yields the invariance of $\mu_{(\PP,m)}$ (under the logic action).
+The following lemma makes precise the sense in which the invariance of $m^\infty$ (under the action of $\sym$ on $\Reals^\omega$) yields the invariance of $\mu_{(\PP,m)}$ (under the logic action).

 \begin{lemma} Let $\PP$ be a Borel $L$-structure, and let $m$ be a probability measure on $\Reals$.
-Then $\mu_{(\PP, m)}$ is an invariant probability measure on $\Model$. \end{lemma} \begin{proof} Note that $\mu_{(\PP,m)}$ is a probability measure on $\Model$ because $m$ is a probability measure and $\F_{\PP}$ is a measurable function.
-It suffices to verify that $\mu_{(\PP,m)}$ is invariant on a $\pi$-system (i.e., a family of sets closed under finite intersections) that generates the Borel $\sigma$-algebra on $\Model$, by \cite[Lemma~1.6.b]{MR1155402}.
-We first show that $\mu_{(\PP,m)}$ is invariant on subbasic open sets $\widehat{R}$ determined by relations $R\in L$, and then show its invariance for the $\pi$-system consisting of sets $\widehat{\varphi}$ determined by finite conjunctions $\varphi$ of relations in $L$.
+Then the measure $\mu_{(\PP, m)}$ is invariant under the logic action. \end{lemma} \begin{proof} It suffices to verify that $\mu_{(\PP,m)}$ is invariant on a $\pi$-system (i.e., a family of sets closed under finite intersections) that generates the Borel $\sigma$-algebra on $\Model$, by \cite[Lemma~1.6.b]{MR1155402}.
+We first show that $\mu_{(\PP,m)}$ is invariant on subbasic open sets determined by subbasic formulas of $\Lwow(L)$ along with tuples instantiating them.
+We then show its invariance for the $\pi$-system consisting of sets determined by finite conjunctions of such subbasic formulas.